OSC/ondemand/README.md

-# OSC User Map Tool
+# osc-user-map

+The user mapping script employed by OSC for OnDemand and AweSim.